Svetasv logo

 Chapter 4 5 Then the Lord will create over all of Mount Zion and over those who assemble there a cloud of smoke by day and a glow of flaming fire by night; over everything the glory will be a canopy.
 6 It will be a shelter and shade from the heat of the day, and a refuge and hiding place from the storm and rain.

-5.3 Christ's Return in Glory at the Start of the Final Tribulation (unknown date before 2967AD) (Ch 2 Vs 7-22, Ch 4 Vs 1)
+5.3 The Final Tribulation (before 2967AD) (Ch 2 Vs 7-22, Ch 4 Vs 1)

 Chapter 2 7 Their land is full of silver and gold; there is no end to their treasures.
 Their land is full of horses; there is no end to their chariots.